Are you looking for some ways on how to exceed customer expectations?

 Retention strategies for your customers might not necessarily have a direct impact because you have a separate training program for your employees.
 But remember that your employees represent your company and if they cannot serve according to the expectations of the customer, then you are staring at a huge crisis in the making.

-The objective of the employee training program should be to look at various customer touchpoints where you can improve the experience of the end-customer.
+The objective of the employee training program should be to look at various customer touchpoints where you can improve the experience of the end customer.
 Looking at each area and training the employees so that they can predict any problem in advance and act with responsibility is one of the objectives of the program.
 Creating a truly remarkable experience for your customers completely depends on your employees even if you have created fool-proof systems in place.
 Imbibe in your employer’s heart that the end goal for the business is to keep the customers loyal, satisfied and happy.

 6. Apologize if You Make Mistakes

 Just like most humans, even companies find it difficult to take responsibility for their actions and apologize if they are in the wrong.
-It is perfectly all right to make mistakes as long as they don’t plan to repeat it in the future.
+It is perfectly all right to make mistakes as long as they don’t plan to repeat them in the future.
 Apologizing for the mistake made will make you look vulnerable and it is easier for your customers to forgive your mistake because you admitted to it.

 Customers do possess empathy, they understand that not everyone is perfect and are ready to move on.
 Once the air is cleared, it is impossible not to have renewed trust and affection for each other.
 For all you know, they might even become an advocate of your brand.
 Be ready to apologize immediately and don’t add conditions in your apology thus diluting any sense of remorse in the act.